Skip to main content

 Editing query delay might lead to inconsistencies and periods of incorrect results in Nobl9.

-Changing the query delay from a greater to a lesser value will lead to data gaps.
-For example, if your query delay is currently set to 10 minutes, but you set it to 2 minutes, Nobl9 will miss 8 minutes of potential data - since those periods do not overlap.
+Reducing the query delay from a higher value to a lower value may result in data gaps.
+For instance, if the query delay is currently set to 10 minutes, and you reduce it to 2 minutes, Nobl9 will miss 8 minutes of data, as the periods do not overlap.

-Then, changing the query delay from a lower to a higher value might result in duplicated points.
-In a perfect world, data sources should respond with points with precisely the same timestamps - but the Nobl9 Agent can't guarantee this.
-What might happen is that those duplicated points could be dropped by Nobl9 Agent (since this specific period was already queried).
+Furthermore, increasing the query delay may lead to duplicated points.
+Ideally, data sources would respond with points with precisely identical timestamps, but the Nobl9 agent cannot guarantee this.
+What might happen is that those duplicated points could be dropped by Nobl9 agent (since this specific period was already queried).

-The following SLI Graph shows an example of the query delay period shortened from 4 to 15 minutes that resulted in data gaps:
+The following SLI Graph illustrates data gaps caused by shortening the query delay from 4 to 15 minutes:

 replay source config